 The new chin hairs that plague menopausal women are a result of dropping estrogen levels.
 When estrogen drops, the bit of testosterone that had been submerged becomes more prominent in that new hormone balance.
-This is why, when you observe older couples, the woman seems to have become more dominant, confident and outspoken in the relationship, whereas the man, having dropped a bit of his testosterone level, has become slightly more submissive to his partner’s new-found bravery and confidence.
+This is often why, when you observe older couples, the woman seems to have become more dominant, confident and outspoken in the relationship, whereas the man, having dropped a bit of his testosterone level, has become slightly more submissive to his partner’s new-found bravery and confidence.
 It’s kind of cute to watch as their partnership evolves into the comfort zone of the golden years.

 Magnesium is critical to several processes including:

 transmembrane ion flux and regulation of adenylate cyclase;

 “You can trace every sickness, every disease, and every ailment to a mineral deficiency.”

 Dr Linus Pauling (two-time Nobel Prize winner)

 Peri menopause can start in the thirties or forties and is marked by intermittent ovulation and menses.
 It’s not until you have a cessation of periods for more than a year that you are deemed to be in full menopause.
 Magnesium deficiency can occur at any age, but can become particularly pronounced by peri menopause due to the stresses caused by these hormonal changes.

 Many researchers have called magnesium the miracle mineral or the anti-aging mineral because its effects and functions are so ubiquitous.
 It is the single most important mineral to the body with about 350 different functions, supporting enzyme activity and co-factoring with other essential nutrients like calcium, iron, zinc and vitamin D.